dudeee/docs/README.md

 # Plugins
  We're proud of our plugin ecosystem, plugins can be easily developed and published to `npm`, installed and configured.

-# Slack API
- We use and love Slack, we think Slack is a good platform to build bots on.